 Yellow spicy diced fish was a type of freshwater fish.
 Its scientific name was Pelteobagrus fulvidracea.
 It is widely distributed in the major freshwater systems in southeastern China, such as the Yangtze River, the Yellow River, and the Pearl River.
 Yellow spicy Ding liked to live in calm water or slow-flowing environments, especially shallow waters and water intakes with abundant aquatic plants and humus.
 It was a carnivorous fish that mainly fed on small fish, aquatic insects, and benthic instables.
 The yellow spicy diced meat was fresh and tender, and it tasted delicious.
 Moreover, there were relatively few fish bones, so it was suitable for children and people who were not good at removing fish bones.

 Yellow spicy diced fish was a type of freshwater fish.
 Its scientific name was Pelteobagrus fulvidracea.
-Yellow Spicy Dings were unique in that they had a delicate and complete body, tender meat, golden and shiny color, and were spicy and fragrant.
+Yellow Spicy Dice's characteristics included its delicate and complete body, tender meat, golden and bright color, and its spicy and fragrant characteristics.
 Yellow spicy Ding was widely used in Sichuan to boil dishes, so it was also called Xinjin Yellow spicy Ding.
 The pictures of Yellow Spicy Ding could be found in the relevant online resources.

 Yellow spicy Ding was a very popular delicacy, and people's love for it was beyond words.
 There were many ways to cook Yellow Spicy Dice.
 It could be stewed, fried, boiled, fried, and so on.
 Each method had its own unique taste and flavor.
 The yellow spicy diced meat was tender and delicious.
 It also had high nutritional value and was rich in vitamins and minerals.
 However, the taste and texture of the yellow spicy diced was also related to the cooking method and the combination of condiments.
 The correct cooking method could make the yellow spicy dices more tender and tasty, while the wrong cooking method could cause the fishy smell to be too strong.
 Therefore, if one mastered the correct cooking techniques, yellow spicy Ding would definitely be a delicious dish.